 A few people I've interviewed over the years:

-CeCe Winans, Dr. Bernice A. King, Robert F. Kennedy Jr., Teresa Edwards, Governor Brian Kemp, Marty Kemp, Stacey Abrams, Monica Kauffman Pearson, Steve Koonin, Marianne Williamson, Jermaine Dupree, Xernona Clayton, Don Lemon, Herschel Walker, Sandi Patty and more...
+CeCe Winans, Dr. Bernice A. King, Robert F. Kennedy Jr., Teresa Edwards, Governor Brian Kemp, Shaquille O'Neal, Stacey Abrams, Monica Kauffman Pearson, Steve Koonin, Marianne Williamson, Jermaine Dupree, Xernona Clayton, Don Lemon, Herschel Walker, Sandi Patty, Kari Lake, Lamar Odom and more...

 Atlanta, Georgia, United States